Make sure this part fits your vehicle

 A:

-Hold the choke valve open then pull down on the coil rod to the end of its travel for pre-1972 models.
-The top of the rod end which slides in the hole in the choke lever, should be even with the bottom of the choke lever hole.
-Bend the rod at the point shown to adjust.
-Connect the rod to the choke lever and install the retaining clip.
-Check that the choke operates freely.
-For 1972 models onward, hold the choke valve plate fully open.
-Disconnect the thermostatic coil rod from the upper lever and push down on the rod as far as it will go.
-The top of the rod should be level with the bottom of the hole in the choke lever.
-Adjust if necessary by bending the rod.
+Keep the choke valve open while pulling down on the coil rod until it reaches the end of its travel for pre-1972 models.
+The top of the hole in the choke lever that it is sliding through should be even with the bottom of that hole.
+Adjust by bending at point indicated.
+Attach rod onto choke lever and secure with retaining clip.
+Ensure that choke moves freely.
+Open up fully the choke valve plate for 1972 models onwards.
+Detach thermostatic coil rod from upper lever, then depress the rod to its lowest level possible, downwards towards bottom side as much as feasible.
+The upper part of the rod should be in line with the lower end of a hole located in a choke lever.
+If required, adjust by bending rod.

 Posted by GMPartsGiant Specialist